2011JavaReact/jwilsonProject0/README.md

    - DB_USERNAME
    - DB_PASSWORD

-Once all configurations of these tools has been completed:
+Once the configuration of these tools has been completed:

 1. run the InventoryCreate.sql on your postgresql instance to create the database.
 2. run the following command to package the project into a war file.